Budgeting and Finance 101

 - Intercity Bus Program: States must use 15 percent of their total Section 5311 funding to support intercity bus service, unless the governor, in consultation with intercity providers, certifies that intercity bus needs are being adequately met.
 For more information, contact the State DOT.

 - Public Transportation on Indian Reservations Program (Tribal Transit Program): Provides grants to tribes as direct recipients for planning, capital, and, in limited circumstances, operating assistance for tribal public transit services.
 For more information visit the FTA Tribal Transit web page.
-As a future reference, National RTAP is preparing to develop a new Tribal Transit Toolkit, anticipated later in 2019.
+As a future reference, National RTAP is preparing to develop a new Tribal Transit Toolkit.

 Section 5310—Enhanced Mobility of Seniors and Individuals with Disabilities